Go Back

 Ingredients

-• 1 large (28 oz) can of good quality Italian whole tomatoes
+• 28 0z can of good quality Italian whole tomatoes

-• ¼ cup grated parmesan (and a piece of rind) plus more for garnish (optional)
+• ¼ cup grated parmesan (optional) plus more for garnish (optional)

 Instructions

-• In a medium pot over med-hi heat, add Olive oil and onions and sauté until translucent 1-2 minues.
-If you are using carrots for sweetness, add them at this time as well.
+• In a medium pot over med-hi heat, add Olive oil, carrots and onions and sauté until translucent and lightly caramelized 3-4 minutes.

-• Add canned tomatoes (crush or mash them as you put them in-I crush them with my hands), passata and chicken stock and stir.
-Add Sugar, if using
+• Add canned tomatoes (crush or mash them as you put them in-I crush them with my hands), and chicken stock and stir.

 Notes